PSyIR: the PSyclone Intermediate Representation

 Text Representation

 When developing a transformation script it is often necessary to examine the structure of the PSyIR.
-All nodes in the PSyIR have the view method that writes a text-representation of that node and all of its descendants to stdout.
-If the termcolor package is installed (see Getting Going) then colour highlighting is used for this output.
+All nodes in the PSyIR have the view method that provides a text-representation of that node and all of its descendants.
+If the termcolor package is installed (see Getting Going) then colour highlighting is used as part of the output string.
 For instance, part of the Schedule constructed for the second NEMO example is rendered as:

 _images/schedule_with_indices.png